 The presiding officer stated that pursuant to House Rule 8.12, a bill not reported from a House committee cannot be presented on the House Floor in the form of a floor amendment during General Order.
 The presiding officer ruled that a conference committee report is not a floor amendment and is not under consideration on General Order, meaning that language contained in a measure remaining in a House committee may be considered in the form of a conference committee substitute after the General Order deadlines.
 The presiding officer ruled the point not well taken.
-44
+45 Ruling - It is the decision of the Chair that the prohibitions applicable to floor amendments contained in House Rule 8.12 do not apply to conference committee substitutes.